On my first trip along the Carretera Austral, I made it as far as the azure waters of Lago General Carrera in the Aysén Region of Chile.

 Few people have heard of this lake; but it’s the location of the almost fantastical, swirling-blue coloured Cavernas Marmoles or Marble Caves, easily visited in a speedboat from nearby Puerto Río Tranquilo.

-I didn’t make it any further – and, on this visit in April 2018, I realised what I’d missed; namely the views from Mallin Colorado EcoLodge on the southwestern shore of the lake.
+I didn’t make it any further – and, on my most recent trip, I realised what I’d missed; namely the views from Mallin Colorado Ecolodge on the southwestern shore of the lake.

 Luxury in the sunniest corner of the Carretera Austral

 From the Carretera Austral that passes just a few meters below the lodge, it’s not possible to appreciate the hotel’s stunning vantage point.